TIO-IKIM/MOMO_Submission_Code/README.md

 The project code is meant to be open source, which means you can run it, keep it, copy it, modify it, etc. as long as you mention my name and paper somewhere and point to the original.
-Have fun
+Have fun.
+This should go without saying, but this project is a WIP and has had limited testing.
+If you implement it somewhere where its failure can cause damage, please pay close attention to what it does and whether it works properly - If a bug has escaped me, I will attempt to fix it.

 Installation instructions: